tiagofilipe12/pATLAS/README.md

 "-i", "--input_file" - "Provide the abricate file to parse to db.
                         It can accept more than one file in the case of resistances."

+"-db_psql", "--database_name" - "his argument must be provided as the
+                                last argument.
+It states the database
+                                name that must be used."

 "-db", "--db" - "Provide the db to output in psql models."

-"-id", "--identity" - "minimum identity to be reported to db" "-cov", "--coverage" - "minimum coverage do be reported to db" "-csv", "--csv" - "Provide card csv file to get correspondence between
+"-id", "--identity" - "minimum identity to be reported to db"

+"-cov", "--coverage" - "minimum coverage do be reported to db"

+"-csv", "--csv" - "Provide card csv file to get correspondence between
                     DNA accessions and ARO accessions.
 Usually named aro_index.csv.
 By default this file is already